newns92/MarathonTrainingAnalysis/R_Analysis_git.md

 runs$Month <- factor(runs$Month, ordered = TRUE, levels = c("Jul","Aug","Sep","Oct","Nov"))
 ```

 Now its time to acually make some plots.
-I'll start off with a simple histogram of how many miles I ran per in each of my runs.
+I'll start off with a simple histogram of how many miles I ran in each of my runs.

 ![](R_Analysis_git_files/figure-markdown_github/plotting-1.png)

-It looks like the majority of my runs (20 of 'em) were between 10 and 12 miles, with the next highest frequency being from 4 to 6 miles, which were mostly recovery runs, showing that there was indeed a lot scheduled time for recovery in this plan.
+It looks like the majority of my runs (20 of 'em) were between 10 and 12 miles, with the next highest frequency being from 4 to 6 miles, which were mostly recovery runs, showing that there was indeed a lot decent amount of time for recovery in this plan.
 We can also see my one 24 mile run all the way to the right, my longest Long Run of the plan.

 Now let's look at the total number of miles ran each month, with a pretty obvious expectation to see the total rise month-by-month.